tsbohc/hori-hori/readme.md

 # hori-hori

-A tiny dotfiles templating and management framework written in bash and awk in `150 loc`
+A tiny dotfiles templating and management framework written in bash in `150 loc`

 It consists of three main parts:
-- Configuration language
+- Configuration parser
 - Templating engine
 - Package manager

-### nyaml
+### nyoml
-A minimal, indentation based configuration language inspired by yaml.
+A minimal configuration language inspired by toml.
 Can load external files into the current position on the tree.
 Supports key value pairs and whole line comments.
 Compiles to bash variables.

 <table>
 <tr>
 <th align="center">
-nyaml source
+nyoml source
 </th>
 <th align="center">
 bash target